Skip to Main Content

 Through a multi-program approach and the use of federal funding (American Rescue Plan Act and Coronavirus Response and Relief Supplemental Appropriations Act), DHCS is implementing five key projects coined "The Big 5 by 2025" (Big 5) to support and build state-level infrastructure for behavioral health prevention across California.

-The goals of the Big 5 are to strengthen the state-level primary prevention planning and evaluation process, encourage widespread use of evidence based-practices and community-defined practices for behavioral health prevention, streamline data collection and reporting, and reimagine the statewide technical assistance and training platform.
+The goals of the Big 5 are to strengthen the state-level primary prevention planning and evaluation process, encourage widespread use of evidence-based practices and community-defined practices for behavioral health prevention, streamline data collection and reporting, and reimagine the statewide technical assistance and training platform.

 The Big 5 consists of the following statewide behavioral health prevention projects: